rmvxmir/decentralized-voting/d-voting/documentation.md

-# RMV Voting Platform Documentation
+# RMV Voting Tool Documentation

 ## Introduction

-This Voting Platform is a decentralized application (DApp) designed to facilitate transparent and secure governance.
-Built on Ethereum using Solidity smart contracts and a React frontend, the platform allows members to create proposals, vote on them, and delegate voting power.
+This Voting Tool is a decentralized application (DApp) designed to facilitate transparent and secure governance.
+Built on Ethereum using Solidity smart contracts and a React frontend, the Tool allows members to create proposals, vote on them, and delegate voting power.
 Membership is represented by non-transferable Soulbound Tokens (SBTs), and voting power is managed through Reputation Tokens (REP) with delegation capabilities.

 ### Project Description
-The platform consists of three smart contracts:
+The Tool consists of three smart contracts:
 - **SBT.sol**: Manages soulbound tokens to represent membership.
 - **RepToken.sol**: Handles REP tokens for voting power, using OpenZeppelin's `ERC20Votes` for delegation.
 - **Voting.sol**: Manages proposal creation, voting, and REP minting for members.